Credit Card Surcharge Compliance

 Many surcharge problems have nothing to do with the law.
 They stem from poor implementation.

-1. Surcharging Debit Cards
+1. Surcharging Debit or Prepaid Cards

 2. Poor Disclosure Practices